gradle/foojay-toolchains/README.md

 > must be applied in `settings.gradle[.kts]` files.

 > [!NOTE]
-> Versions prior to 1.0.0 require Java 8 or later and Gradle 7.6 or later.
 > Versions 1.0.0 and after require Java 17 or later and Gradle 7.6 or later.
+> Versions prior to 1.0.0 require Java 8 or later and Gradle from 7.6 to 8.14.x.

 # Usage